-The Cost to Get Hajj Vaccination: Before describing the procedure to get Hajj Vaccination, let’s talk about the cost to get Hajj vaccination.
-If you go to a private hospital to get Hajj Vaccination, they charge you in the range of SR 300 to SR 400.
+If you go to a private hospital to get Hajj Vaccination in Riyadh, Jeddah, Khobar or any other city, it costs you in the range of SR 300 to SR 400.
 One of my office colleagues went to Abeer Polyclinic in Jeddah and they charged him SR 325 per person.

-Hajj Vaccination to Children: My colleague in the private hospital and I personally asked a doctor if it is required to get our children vaccinated for Hajj and the answer was clear NO. The doctor explained that the vaccination they are covering for Hajj has already been covered in the normal Vaccination to Children.
+I personally asked a doctor if Hajj vaccination is required for the children accompanying adults during Hajj and the answer was clear NO. The doctor explained that this vaccination has already been covered in the normal Vaccination to Children.

-One of the vaccination is a little painful as it hurts at the time of injection as well as for the whole day.
-But next day, you will be absolutely fine.
-If you really want to figure out what are the vaccination names, I would suggest you read Vaccination Rules for Hajj Pilgrims.
+One of the vaccinations is a little painful as it hurts at the time of injection as well as for the whole day.
+But the next day, you will be absolutely fine.